 William Chris Vineyards is a family owned, super premium, boutique winery that specializes in 100 percent Texas wines.
 It’s also my absolute favorite Texas Hill Country winery (so far).
-The wine is some of the best 100 percent Texas wine I’ve had…
+The wines they produce are some of the best 100 percent Texas wine I’ve had…

 Things to Know When Visiting William Chris Vineyards

 The tasting area is fairly small, albeit new and quite lovely inside.
-They have arranged an attendant in the outside the tasting area who welcomes you as you leave the parking lot.
-The attendant is there to help space people out at the tasting bar to prevent overcrowding inside.
+They have arranged an attendant outside the tasting area who welcomes you as you leave the parking lot and works to space people out at the tasting bar to prevent overcrowding inside.
 While this may seem annoying it does allow for a much better experience once inside.
 If you don’t want to wait plan ahead and make a reservation.
-Although, we went on a Saturday around 2pm and only had to wait about 15 minutes before going into the tasting room.

 Location: 10352 U.S. Highway 290 Hye, TX 78635